Wales: National symbols and identity

-British symbols

-On its creation the Union Jack incorporated the flags of the kingdoms of Scotland, of Ireland and the Cross of St. George which then represented the Kingdom of England and Wales.
-Wales by 1543 had been annexed and incorporated by the crown of England.
-Present day media have explained why Wales is not represented on the flag.

-The heraldic badge of the Duke of Cornwall, or Heir Apparent of the British monarchy (commonly known as the Prince of Wales's feathers) is also used in Wales.
-It consists of three white feathers emerging from a gold coronet and the German motto Ich dien (I serve).
-Several Welsh representative teams, including the Welsh rugby union, and Welsh regiments in the British Army (the Royal Welsh, for example) use the badge or a stylised version of it.
-There have been attempts made to curtail the use of the emblem for commercial purposes and restrict its use to those authorised by the Prince of Wales.

 Sport

 More than 50 national governing bodies regulate and organise their sports in Wales.
 Most of those involved in competitive sports select, organise and manage individuals or teams to represent their country at international events or fixtures against other countries.
 Wales is represented at major world sporting events such as the FIFA World Cup, Rugby World Cup, Rugby League World Cup and the Commonwealth Games.
 At the Olympic Games, Welsh athletes compete alongside those of Scotland, England and Northern Ireland as part of a Great Britain team.
 Wales has hosted several international sporting events.
 These include the 1958 Commonwealth Games, the 1999 Rugby World Cup, the 2010 Ryder Cup and the 2017 UEFA Champions League Final.

 Although football has traditionally been the more popular sport in North Wales, rugby union is seen as a symbol of Welsh identity and an expression of national consciousness.
 The Wales national rugby union team takes part in the annual Six Nations Championship and has also competed in every Rugby World Cup, hosting the tournament in 1999.
 The five professional sides that replaced the traditional club sides in major competitions in 2003 were replaced in 2004 by the four regions: Cardiff Blues, Dragons, Ospreys and Scarlets.
 The Welsh regional teams play in the United Rugby Championship, the Heineken Champions Cup if they qualify and the European Rugby Challenge Cup, again dependent on qualification.
 Rugby league in Wales dates back to 1907.
 A professional Welsh League existed from 1908 to 1910.